 While bill pay can help make managing finances simpler, it does require some initial manual set-up.
 But, once you’ve learned how bill pay works, this automatic feature can make keeping track of and paying bills less cumbersome.
 Here are some ways to get started:

-1. Finding a Financial Partner that Offers Bill Pay
+1. Find a Financial Partner that Offers Bill Pay

-Predictable expenses that don’t fluctuate from month to month, such as loan and mortgage payments or the internet bill, are solid candidates for recurring automated payments.
-After all, it can be easier to budget for an expense that won’t go up and down from month to month.
-For bills that always cost the same, you may want to schedule payment for a time each month when you know there’ll be sufficient funds in your account to cover what’s come due.
+• Predictable expenses (or fixed vs. variable expenses) that don’t fluctuate from month to month, such as loan and mortgage payments or the internet bill, are solid candidates for recurring automated payments.
+You may want to schedule payment for a time each month when you know there’ll be sufficient funds in your account to cover what’s come due.
 Some service providers may even allow you to change the due date on certain bills.

 Some financial institutions place a cap on the amount of money that can be transferred electronically through bill pay.
 If an automatic payment exceeds that designated transaction limit, users may then need to pay via a physical method, such as a personal or cashier’s check.

-Doing a little homework ahead of time can save a financial headache later on.
+• Doing a little homework ahead of time can save a financial headache later on.
 Check with your financial institution to find out when automated payments will begin (and how long it takes for funds to be transferred from your accounts).
 In some cases, funds may be drawn several days before a bill is “due” to be paid.
-Naturally, paying with a physical check can take longer—as the recipient will need to deposit and cash the payment.
+This information will help you make sure payments are credited before any late fees can kick in.

 💡 Quick Tip: Your money deserves a higher rate.
 You earned it!
 Consider opening a high-yield checking account online and earn 0.50% APY.

 When bills are not paid on time, you incur late and/or overdraft or NSF fees.
 These can add up on multiple bills, adding to any cash flow issues you may be experiencing.
 Curious about the costs?
-A typical overdraft fee is about $35, and consumers in the US pay $12 billion a year in credit card late fees alone.
+A typical overdraft fee is about $35, and consumers in the US pay $14.5 billion a year in credit card late fees alone, according to the Consumer Financial Protection bureau.

 Given the magnitude of this issue, it can make sense to take a closer look at your bills and use bill pay to avoid incurring unnecessary fees.

-Here are some consequences of not paying bills on time.
+Here are more details about some of the consequences of not paying bills on time.

 Imposing Late Fees